-This demo showcases Motion Gestures' embedded machine learning solution for touch gesture recognition.
+This demo showcases Motion Gesture's embedded machine learning solution for touch gesture recognition.
 With Motion Gestures, users can quickly develop new ML models to recognize custom, user-defined gestures.
 The recognition models can then be deployed back to the embedded application and integrated within Microchip's 2D Touch Surface Library.
 The Motion Gestures solution is suitable for deployment on Microchip Arm® Cortex®-based 32-bit microcontrollers and microprocessors.

 How it Works

 The Motion Gestures recognition engine is deployed as a static C library within the embedded application and it interfaces with Microchip's 2D Touch Surface Library in order to detect gestures input by the user on the 2D touch surface.
-Touch position data is passed to the Motion Gestures.

 The eight distinct gestures that the demo library is trained to recognize are shown below.
 The start of each gesture is marked by a dot and the end of the gesture is marked with an arrow.
 Recognition is path-dependent.
 Refer to the gesture definitions to see how each gesture should be drawn.
 Keep in mind that the finger should not be lifted until the gesture is complete.